In-Depth Analysis

 The company released an app for iOS and Android devices in 2014, revolutionizing the financial marketplace.
 Apart from micro-saving, it offers a checking account, a custodial account for children, and retirement investment options.

 And how does Acorns work?
 This is a fair question to ask before trying it out.
-First, Acorns reviews the personal information you submit.
-It then sets up your Acorns account for free, and that’s it - you’re good to go.
+First, the app examines the personal information you submit.
+It then sets up your Acorns account, and that’s it - you’re good to go.
 If you’re having difficulties putting money aside, worry not; the service rounds up your spare change to the nearest dollar and automatically invests it into your portfolio.

 Contrary to popular belief, you don’t need an overflowing bank account to start earning.
-Simply deposit at least $5 into your Acorns app and choose one of its two pricing plans: Personal or Family.
+Simply deposit at least $5 into your Acorns app and choose one of its three pricing plans: Bronze, Silver, and Gold.

 How Does Acorns Compare to Other Services?